apereo/cas/developer/Build-Process.md

 Note that you can use `-x <task>` to entirely skip/ignore a phase in the build. (i.e. `-x test`)

+## Tasks

+Available build tasks can be found using the command `./gradlew tasks`.

+### Sass Compilation

+The build is automatically wired to compile `.scss` files into `.css` via a [Gulp](http://gulpjs.com/).
+To initialize the plugin once, you may need to invoke `sudo ./gradlew gulpSetup` once at the root directory.

 ## IDE Setup

 CAS development may be carried out using any modern IDE.